openware/open-finance/docs/05_list-instruments.md

 ---
 # List Instruments

-The list instruments method is used to fetch the list of trade-able instruments of a platform, for example spot markets.
-Clearinghouse or liquidity provider can call the exchange with this method to get a list of all supported instruments before sending any limit or quote.
+The list instruments method is used to fetch the list of trade-able instruments of a platform, for example, spot markets.
+A clearinghouse or liquidity provider can call the exchange with this method to get a list of all supported instruments before sending any limit or quote.

 Example of "**list_instruments**" request: